Go back Home

 Why Sara?

-When I was 7 years old.
-I looked like a girl with my silky hair running down my cheeks, and my voice was so girlish.
-My parents friends and people we met at the swimming club used to think I was a cute little girl.
+When I was seven years old, I looked like a girl.
+My silky hair ran down my cheeks, and my voice was so girlish.
+My parents' friends and people we met at the swimming club often thought I was a cute little girl.
 Everyone referred to me using girl pronouns.
-My dad sometimes used to drop my pants down just to prove to them I was a boy.
+My dad sometimes even pulled my pants down just to prove I was a boy.

-Most of my fathers work colleagues were Japanese and when going to Japan many, many times, they used to call me a princess because I looked like a girl.
+Most of my father's work colleagues were Japanese, and during our many trips to Japan, they used to call me a princess because I looked like a girl.

-The Japanese translation for the word princess from Japanese to English had an example sentence with the name Sarah.
-However, the Japanese word for princess when pronounced did not sound like Sarah.
+The Japanese translation for "princess" had an example sentence that included the name Sarah.
+However, the Japanese word for "princess," when pronounced, did not sound like Sarah.

-I was given the option to choose the Japanese word for princess or the Japanese word that sounded like the name Sarah.
-Me and my little 7 year old girl brain chose the Japanese word that sounded like Sara “Sa-Ra” “セラ” or “サラ” in Katakana Japanese when pronounced, it sounded like Sara.
-So my name became “Sara セラ”.
-And whenever my dad's group of Japanese engineers saw me, they all greeted me with Sara.
+I was given the option to choose either the Japanese word for "princess" or the Japanese word that sounded like the name "Sarah."
+My little seven-year-old girl brain chose the Japanese word that sounded like "Sara" ("Sa-Ra" "セラ" or "サラ" in Katakana Japanese when pronounced).
+So, my name became "Sara セラ."
+Whenever my dad's group of Japanese engineers saw me, they all greeted me as Sara.

 Go back Home